JiaweiXue/MultiwaveCovidPrediction/README.md

 ## Data Description
 To replicate the implmentation of SAB-GNN, we need
-  - feature 1: mobility data
+  - data 1: mobility data
-  - feature 2: web search data
+  - data 2: web search data
-  - feature 3: historical infection data
+  - data 3: historical infection data

-Features 1 and 2 can be found as "YJ Covid-19 Prediction Data" from https://randd.yahoo.co.jp/en/softwaredata.
+Data 1 and 2 can be found as "YJ Covid-19 Prediction Data" from https://randd.yahoo.co.jp/en/softwaredata.

-Feature 3 is under "data/".
+Data 3 is under "data/".

 ## Background
 * Recurring outbreaks of COVID-19 call for a predictor of pandemic waves with early availability.